Platform Terms

 9. Disputes

 We hope that disputes won’t happen, but if they do, you agree to resolve them in the following way.
 If you have any issue relating to the relationship, you agree to formally tell us about the issue in writing and meet with us to try to resolve the issue.
-If the issue can’t be resolved within 30 days of you telling us about it, you can seek to have the issue resolved by arbitration in Sydney, Australia by the Australian Centre for International Commercial Arbitration in accordance with their arbitration rules.
+If the issue can’t be resolved within 30 days of you telling us about it, you can seek to have the issue resolved exclusively by arbitration in Sydney, Australia by the Australian Centre for International Commercial Arbitration in accordance with their arbitration rules.
 The decision of the arbitrator will be final, binding and enforceable.

 10. Your people